Why Mortgage is the best property investment in Spain

-There are tax implications when buying a property in Spain.
+There are tax implications when buying a property in Ibiza or buying property in Spain.
 Taxes are more than double the European average, with no economic justification!
 In high-end properties, it is extremely important to consider the substantial wealth tax and inheritance tax implications.
 The reduced tax obligation may be a seriously important advantage when considering finance support for the purchase.

 If you decide you need funds at a later stage, it is harder to obtain an equity mortgage down the road than to take out a mortgage when you buy the property.
 For this reason, you should balance out your options from the very beginning.
 That being said, if you do find yourself in these circumstances, a mortgage may still be obtained.

 In general terms the maximum mortgage available is up to 70% loan-to-value for non-residents and up to 80% loan-to value for Spanish tax residents (the lower of the two values between the purchase price and valuation) but this percentage can vary depending on the type of .
 In Spain, the maximum affordability ratio or debt-to-income is between 30% and 40%, this includes all existing debt.
 There are exceptional circumstances where a higher percentage can be obtained or a higher affordability ratio can be considered.

 Each client and application is unique as all applicants have different circumstances and priorities and we must take into account age, nationality, tax residence and other factors to see which are the best options at all times for each client.

 Regardless of the type, it is important to ensure the property can be mortgaged and legal advice is highly recommended (we can recommend various top law firms if required).